thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 An index is used to speed up `SELECT` commands on a table-column pair.
 For example, a `SELECT` command for table-column pair without an index could average 10.4 ms. But with an index, the same command could average 0.7 ms. That's a significant speed up!

 Unfortunately, the price you pay is a slight slow down for `INSERT` and `UPDATE` commands on the corresponding table.
-This is because when a row is inserted into or updated in a table with an index, the index's underlying b-tree is updated as well.
+This is because when a row is inserted into or updated in a table with an index, the index's underlying b-tree must be inserted or updated as well.

 As a web developer, you'll have to determine if the trade-off of adding an index is worth it.
-While an index can significantly speed up `SELECT` COMMANDS WITH `WHERE` clauses, it should for the following use cases.
+While an index can significantly speed up `SELECT` commands with `WHERE` clauses, it should not be used for the following cases.

 - Tables with few rows.
 - Tables with frequent, large batch inserts or updates.